Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

  The first lab was to synthesise the RTL code of a picorv32a in the interactive mode using OpenLANE.
  The command to invoke OpenLANE in interactive mode is:

-              ./flow.tcl -interactive
+              % ./flow.tcl -interactive

-  Include the package by using the below command
+  we can include the package by using the below command

-             package require openlane 0.9
+             % package require openlane 0.9

   Inorder to prepare design setup files

-             prep -design picorv32a
+            % prep -design picorv32a

  ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/images/1.JPG)